corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/notary/upgrading-the-ha-notary-service.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-4: {}
-title: "Upgrading the notary to a new version of Corda Enterprise"
+title: Upgrading the notary to a new version of Corda Enterprise
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-4
 ---

 # Upgrading the notary to a new version of Corda Enterprise

 ## Version 4.3

 In Corda Enterprise 4.3 the `notary_request_log` table was extended to include the X500 name of the worker node that processed the request.

 Upgrade steps: